2019 saw a devastating fire that struck Notre Dame Cathedral but what people didn’t expect was the help of Ubisoft and Assassin’s Creed.

-It was reported that Ubisoft’s Assassin’s Creed: Unity featured an in-game Notre Dame so realistic that it’ll be used to help rebuild the structure.
+At the time it was reported that Ubisoft’s Assassin’s Creed: Unity featured an in-game Notre Dame so realistic that it’s been instrumental in helping to rebuild the structure.

-Unity‘s level artist, Caroline Miousse, answered some questions about the process of creating the impressive building, admitting it took two whole years to build in the game.
+Unity‘s level artist, Caroline Miousse, answered some questions about the process of creating the impressive building at the time, admitting it took two whole years to build in the game.

 “Overall, it took 14 months of production to create Notre-Dame, both interior and exterior,” said Miousse.
 “And it took three weeks to dress its interior in accordance to the Revolution era.
 This period includes research, testing, asset production and, of course, the numerous adjustments and bug corrections.
 It ended up becoming our benchmark landmark, both for navigation and visual standards.”